StartupEmbassy/cryptotest2/LLM_START_HERE.md

 ## Current snapshot
 - Last Updated: 2025-10-28 - ChatGPT
-- Working on: Documentation baseline for Panel MVP
+- Working on: Documentation baseline for CryptoPanel MVP
 - Status: Architecture and contracts captured; implementation not started

 Keep this block in sync with `docs/llm/HANDOFF.md`.